 Inspired by David Lebowitz’s idea of Radish Leaf Pesto I made a pesto out of radish sprouts.
-They are generally more available for me.
+They are generally more available or easily grown.

-I cover how the thoughts about this pesto in more detail in my Radish Sprout Pesto Pasta.
+I cover my thoughts about this pesto in more detail in my Radish Sprout Pesto Pasta.
 The pasta is served with a light cream tomato sauce.
 All the flavors come out flavorful but balanced.

 Notes on Technique